If you are pushing your rig to it's limits or if you ever go out with a single vehicle then a winch should be considered a necessary upgrade.

 Steel Wire Rope or Synthetic Rope:

 Steel Rope is more durable and is less expensive, but it is heavy and harder to handle.
-It also can be very dangerous if it snaps due to the fact that it recoils with enough force to kill someone.
+It also can be very dangerous if it snaps due to the fact that it recoils with enough force to kill someone and it tends to whip around as it recoils.

 Synthetic Rope is far lighter so it affects your vehicle suspension and handling less, and it is much easier to use.
-Unlike steel rope it does not recoil if it breaks, so it is far safer to use.
+Unlike steel rope it does not whip around if it breaks, it tends to break comparatively slowly and release energy as it does so, and is far lighter so it does less damage if it hits something (unless a hook or other heavy object goes with it).
 On the down side you have to be more careful with Synthetic Rope as it is subject to abrasion, can be easily damaged by rocks, and can be degrade by exposure to sun.

 Fancy Features